 Castro has bragged that his capture in Cuba last August of an arms-laden plane containing a group of anti-Castro militants was due to his having planted a spy in their midst.
-(1) Earlier the Chief Investigator of Cuban Army Intelligence (Departamento de Investigaciones del Rjeroito Revolucionario - DIER) had admitted to the FBI that the Castro regime had sent a man to Miami with the express purpose of reporting on the activities of anti-Castro exiles.
-(2) During the summer one of the more active anti-Castro exiles in the Miami area was enticed back to Cuba where he was immediately thrown in jail by agents of Castro's Police Intelligence (Departmento Teoniso de Investigaciones - DTI).
-(3) The Cuban Revolutionary Air Force also is alleged to have had between 40 and 50 paid informants in Miami.
-(4) There have been numerous indications that Castro probably has been able to plant agents among the followers of most of the more prominent anti-Castro exiles in this country.
+(1) Earlier the Chief Investigator of Cuban Army Intelligence (Departamento de Investigaciones del Rjeroito Revolucionario - DIER) had admitted to the FBI that the Castro regime had sent a man to Miami with the express purpose of reporting on the activities of anti-Castro exiles. $(2)^r$ During the summer one of the more active anti-Castro exiles in the Miami area was enticed back to Cuba where he was immediately thrown in jail by agents of Castro's Police Intelligence (Departmento Teoniso de Investigaciones - DTI).(3) The Cuban Revolutionary Air Force also is alleged to have had between 40 and 50 paid informants in Miami.(4) There have been numerous indications that Castr There have been numerous indications that Castro probably has been able to plant agents among the followers of most of the more prominent anti-Castro exiles in this country.
 (5)